18F/PriceHistoryInstall/README.md

 You should in theory be able to pull this repo onto a local machine and perform:
 > vagrant up

+The initial execution of this may take an hour or more depending on your internet connection as it builds virtual machine.

-This will create a Vagrant instance of an Ubuntu box running a complete PriceHistory application.
+This will create a Vagrant instance of an Ubuntu box running a complete PriceHistory application that should be reachable by browsing to: http://localhost:4567 on your own machine.

 To log into the site, use:
 > houstonUser99